The Blitz: Communal shelters

 Communal shelters never housed more than one seventh of Greater London residents.
-Peak use of the Underground as shelter was 177,000 on 27 September 1940 and a November 1940 census of London, found that about 4% of residents used the Tube and other large shelters, 9% in public surface shelters and 27% in private home shelters, implying that the remaining 60% of the city stayed at home.
+Peak use of the Underground as shelter was 177,000 on 27 September 1940 and a November 1940 census of London found that about 4% of residents used the Tube and other large shelters, 9% in public surface shelters and 27% in private home shelters, implying that the remaining 60% of the city stayed at home.
 The government distributed Anderson shelters until 1941 and that year began distributing the Morrison shelter, which could be used inside homes.

 Public demand caused the government in October 1940 to build new deep shelters within the Underground to hold 80,000 people but the period of heaviest bombing had passed before they were finished.
 By the end of 1940 improvements had been made in the Underground and in many other large shelters.
 Authorities provided stoves and bathrooms and canteen trains provided food.
 Tickets were issued for bunks in large shelters, to reduce the amount of time spent queuing.
 Committees quickly formed within shelters as informal governments, and organisations such as the British Red Cross and the Salvation Army worked to improve conditions.
 Entertainment included concerts, films, plays and books from local libraries.

 Although only a small number of Londoners used the mass shelters, when journalists, celebrities and foreigners visited they became part of the Beveridge Report, part of a national debate on social and class division.
 Most residents found that such divisions continued within the shelters and many arguments and fights occurred over noise, space and other matters.
-Anti-Jewish sentiment was reported, particularly around the East End of London, with anti-Semitic graffiti and anti-Semitic rumours, such as that Jewish people were "hogging" air raid shelters.
-Contrary to pre-war fears of anti-Semitic violence in the East End, one observer found that the "Cockney and the Jew [worked] together, against the Indian".
+Anti-Jewish sentiment was reported, particularly around the East End of London, with antisemitic graffiti and antisemitic rumours, such as that Jewish people were "hogging" air raid shelters.
+Contrary to pre-war fears of antisemitic violence in the East End, one observer found that the "Cockney and the Jew [worked] together, against the Indian".